By the Ohio Bicycle Federation

 (3) A lamp emitting either flashing or steady red light visible from a distance of five hundred feet to the rear shall be used in addition to the red reflector.
 If the red lamp performs as a reflector in that it is visible as specified in division (A)(2) of this section, the red lamp may serve as the reflector and a separate reflector is not required.

-(B) Additional lamps and reflectors may be used in addition to those required under division (A) of this section, except that red lamps and red reflectors shall not be used on the front of the bicycle and white lamps and white reflectors shall not be used on the rear of the bicycle.
+(B) Additional lamps and reflectors may be used in addition to those required under division (A) of this section, except that red lamps and red reflectors shall not be used on the front of the bicycle or electric bicycle and white lamps and white reflectors shall not be used on the rear of the bicycle or electric bicycle.

-(C) A bicycle may be equipped with a device capable of giving an audible signal, except that a bicycle shall not be equipped with nor shall any person use upon a bicycle any siren or whistle.
+(C) A bicycle or electric bicycle may be equipped with a device capable of giving an audible signal, except that a bicycle or electric bicycle shall not be equipped with nor shall any person use upon a bicycle or electric bicycle any siren or whistle.

-(D) Every bicycle shall be equipped with an adequate brake when used on a street or highway.
+(D) Every bicycle or electric bicycle shall be equipped with an adequate brake when used on a street or highway.

 § 4511.711.
 Driving upon sidewalk area.

-No person shall drive any vehicle, other than a bicycle, upon a sidewalk or sidewalk area except upon a permanent or duly authorized temporary driveway.
+No person shall drive any vehicle, other than a bicycle or an electic bicycle when the motor is not engaged, upon a sidewalk or sidewalk area except upon a permanent or duly authorized temporary driveway.

-Nothing in this section shall be construed as prohibiting local authorities from regulating the operation of bicycles within their respective jurisdictions, except that no local authority may require that bicycles be operated on sidewalks.
+Nothing in this section shall be construed as prohibiting local authorities from regulating the operation of bicycles or electric bicycles within their respective jurisdictions, except that no local authority may require that bicycles or electric bicycles be operated on sidewalks.

 Comment: Although this section allows riding on sidewalks, don’t do it.
 Accident studies show that even low-speed sidewalk riding has about double the accident rate as riding on the road.
 The danger increases with speed.
 If you ride on the sidewalk, every intersection and even every driveway is a potential collision site.
 Motorists crossing your path do not look for conflicting traffic on the sidewalk, especially if you are coming from the "wrong way".